 Since we have denied all the incoming connections, we need SSH to connect our server remotely.

-In order to allow the SSH connection, just run below command.
+To allow the SSH connection, just run the below command.

 sudo ufw allow SSH

-This also can also allow the SSH and SFTP connection to the Ubuntu Cloud server.
+This can also allow the SSH and SFTP connection to the Ubuntu Cloud server.

 sudo ufw allow 22